HKH515/forr-2021-piazza-templates/classes/Oct_7.md

 ## Material you need to review ***before*** the class:

-- If you intend to build upon the reference solution we published for TileTraveller 1 (available [here](https://github.com/reykjavik-university/2021-3-T-111-PROG/blob/main/assignments/tiletraveller/tiletraveller.py)), then you should be familiar with the solution before coming to class.
+- You should ideally build upon the reference solution we provided for TileTraveller 1 (available [here](https://github.com/reykjavik-university/2021-3-T-111-PROG/blob/main/assignments/tiletraveller/tiletraveller.py)), familiarize yourself with the solution before coming to class.

 ## Schedule: